In-situ measurements of void fractions and bubble size distributions in bubble curtains: Post processing and analysis

 The output signal of an individual probe, $S_i$, is either 0 (water) or 1 (air).
 This means that the most straight forward estimate of the void fraction of probe $i$ is the average of the signal in time

 where $T$ is the averaging period.
 Subscript $n$ is used to indicate results from the needle measurements and the overline denotes time averaging throughout the paper.

 Due to the finite lag distance $\Delta$, Eq. \ref{eq:alfap} will result in a slight underestimation of the actual void fraction.
 A correction can be made based on the number of bubbles $N_{T}$ that hit the probe during $T$, since for every pierced bubble a small part is not measured.
-Provided that $\Delta$ and the average bubble rise velocity $V_{r}$ are known, the total void fraction, $\bar\alpha_{i}$ is given by
+Provided that $\Delta$ and the average bubble rise velocity $V_{r}$ are known, the total void fraction, $\bar\alpha_{n,i}$ is given by

-which represents our measurement of the local void fraction at the location of probe $i$.
-As a caveat, it should be noted again that Eq. \ref{eq:alfai} does not include contributions of bubbles with chord lengths smaller than $\Delta$ as these will not be picked up in the signal $S_i$.
+which represents our measurement of the local void fraction at the location of probe $i$. \makeblue{The relevancy of the correction term is demonstrated based on our results in section \ref{sec:subsec41}}.
+As a caveat, it should be noted again that Eq. \ref{eq:alfai} does not include contributions of bubbles with chord lengths smaller than $\Delta$ as these will not be detected by the needle probes.